 With so many inspiring people and places in Oregon, art and culture abound in enclaves across the state.
-Feed your friend’s soul with original artwork, immersive classes, museum memberships and fun plans for future events.
+It’s easy to give a gift that feeds the soul with original artwork, immersive classes, museum memberships and fun plans for events.

-While you can’t be with all your loved ones during the pandemic, you can certainly show your love with a piece of Oregon.
-Best of all, you’ll support local businesses when they need it the most.
+What better way to show your love than with a piece of Oregon, while at the same time supporting local businesses.
 Make an impact with your dollar and give the gift of Oregon.
 Here are some ideas for the cultured friend in your life.

 For artists